 You may also want to consider adding reminder dates a few weeks in advance so you have ample time to prepare.

 2. Create appliance reference folders.

 Ever find yourself searching high and low for appliance receipts and manuals only to come up empty-handed?
 Simplify your search by creating appliance reference folders for major appliances, such as refrigerators, stoves, washing machines, dryers, dishwashers, and freezers.

 Start by taking home inventory that lists all your major appliances and household systems for which you have documentation.
 Then create physical file folders or digital folders that will help you find information quickly and keep things updated easily.
 Store important appliance related information in these folders, including:

 - Warranty information.

 Added bonus: If these items are damaged and you need to make a claim, this handy reference folder offers the information you need quickly.

 3. Create a home storage chart.

 You can create your storage chart using pen and paper, a word processor, or spreadsheet.
-Once you’ve created your chart, be sure to store it in a prominent location so you can refer to it throughout the year.
+Once you’ve created your chart, be sure to store it in an easy-to-access spot – like a desk drawer or the inside of a kitchen cabinet – so you can refer to it throughout the year.